 As well as bereavement, there are other types of loss such as the end of a relationship or losing a job or home.

-- shock and numbness (this is usually the first reaction to the death, and people often speak of being in a daze)
+- shock and numbness – this is usually the first reaction to loss, and people often talk about "being in a daze"

 - overwhelming sadness, with lots of crying